lyakoway/ai-data-pilot/README.md

   discriminate BM25 vs vector vs hybrid.
 - **Self-correction is unit-tested, not quantified end-to-end** on the headline SQL run (failed-SQL repair rate is not a published metric).
-- **Single-turn.** No conversation memory; each request is independent.
+- **Single-turn.** No conversation memory.
+Each request is independent.
-- **Cost is not a headline metric.** Latency is measured per model; tokens / cost per query are not.
+- **Cost is not a headline metric.** Latency is measured per model.
+Tokens and cost per query are not published.

 ## Tech Stack